Canardoux/flutter_sound/README.md

 String path = await flutterSoundRecorder.startRecorder(outputFile.path, codec: t_CODEC.CODEC_AAC,);
 ```

-Actually on iOS, you can choose from three encoders :
+Actually on iOS, you can choose from four encoders :

 - AAC (this is the default)
 - CAF/OPUS
 - OGG/OPUS

-Recently, Apple added a support for encoding with the standard OPUS codec.
-Unfortunatly, Apple encapsulates its data in its own proprietary envelope : CAF.
-This is really stupid, this is Apple.
+- PCM

-To encode with OPUS you do the following :
+For example, to encode with OPUS you do the following :

 ```dart
 await flutterSoundRecorder.startRecorder(foot.path, codec: t_CODEC.CODEC_OPUS,)
 ```

-On Android the OPUS codec is not yet supported by flutter_sound Recorder.
+Note : On Android the OPUS codec and the PCM are not yet supported by flutter_sound Recorder.
 (But Player is OK on Android)

 #### Stop recorder